 If you have not yet completed the last year of high school, you may still apply, Submit an official transcript showing the courses you have completed and a letter in English from your school stating that you are currently enrolled and your expected date of completion.
 You will be required to provide proof of completion when you arrive at LCC.

 Official college or university document can be submitted in place of high school completion documents.
 If you have completed college or university work in the United States, please read the section titled Transfer Credit.

-Official transcripts are mailed directly from school to school.
-Hand delivered transcripts, even sealed in envelops, are not accepted for transfer credit evaluation but may be used for academic advising or counseling.
-Transfer credits will NOT be posted to the Lansing Community College academic record from transcripts that are not received directly from the issuing institution or Ministry of Education.
+Official transcripts are mailed or electronically delivered directly from school to school.
+Hand delivered transcripts, even sealed in envelopes, are not accepted for transfer credit evaluation but may be used for academic advising or counseling.

 Request a credit evaluation report prepared by a member organization of the National Association of Credential Evaluation Services, Inc. (NACES) to be sent directly to LCC at Records Office, Lansing Community College, 411 W Grand Ave, Lansing MI 48933-1215.